top of page

 “R. Ishmael and R. Akiba [reasoned as follows].
 R. Ishmael said: ‘Abraham was a High Priest, as it says, ‘The Lord has sworn, and will not repent: You are a priest forever after the manner of Melchizedek (Ps.
 110:4).”
 Genesis Rabbah 46:5, Soncino Press Edition Cf. Gen. Rabbah 55:6, 55:7, Lev.
 Rabbah 25:6, Deut.
 Rabbah 2:7, Midrash Tanchuma

-Thus we see that Avraham is a prototype of Mashiach, being the Mashiach of his generation.
+Thus we see that Avraham is a prototype of Mashiach, as he was the Mashiach of his generation.

 Mashiach